vileider/year2_fixed/progres.md

 I was learning react:
 https://www.youtube.com/watch?v=kK_Wqx3RnHk&t=813s
 I attend to Database session and mad some notes
-### 24.2.2022 - 2.3.2022
+### 24.2.2023 - 2.3.2023
 I have been attending to guest lectures
 Worked under outcome evidences communicating over email with my mentor started 2 new project with 2 different teams
 One project is about placement at uhi and IT support as a devOps Other is abitious student project
-###
+### 4.3.2023 - 13.3.2023
-Should we move taks to done berfor pr

-Mentor session:

-- if employng contractor frm antoher countries

-  francesco has small  filies in othjer countries

-SDLC:
-space inudustry aeronautci still uses water fall
+It is very busy at both projects.
+At the UHI one I was trying to understand whole architecture.
+Loose coupled structure shows me an example of well designed and secured system At students project well documented app description let the whole team to self organized and keep team progress going.

+I had a session with mentor
+at the meeting I asked Francesco if he has any experience working offshore or inshore He said that Adobe creates a company in a country and hires people that way.
+I asked about learning outcome and one was about waterfall method My mentor replied that it is still useful in space industry.
+I also asked him about evaluation methods in practice
-scrum: at the begionning of the scrum you establish whjat is the current goeal at sprint planinnig there is estimation of cost and populated with ticked..
+scrum: at the beginning of the scrum I establish what is my current goal at sprint planning I should do estimation cost and populate board with tickets.
-After every sprint we evaluate what can we achieve after 1 sprint you can estimate realistic time of finishing project it would take 6 months of data to esipmate velocity of the team
+After every sprint team should evaluate what can we achieve after 1 sprint I will be able to estimate realistic time of project end it would take 6 months of data to estimate velocity of the team About tests: test should be done particularly for UI

-test should be particulary for UI tdd should be for evrything unles it is impossible

-extreme programming require pair programming
+TDD should be for everything unless it is impossible coding without tests - extreme programming require pair programming

-rewiecing i should have ci/cd pipeline
+While reviewing code should have ci/cd pipeline

-francesco gave mehighlited view

-evaluation tools:
+evaluation tools for developers:
-estimation from jira,
+* estimation from JIRA,
-github: activity, line of code commited different [pint of evaluation gives more data so it let you evaluate it better time spedn and time base can estimate the story point in the funture]
+* GitHub: activity, line of code committed

+different point of evaluation gives more data so it will let me evaluate it better.
+Time spent and time base can estimate the story point in the future.

-quaterlyt reveiw is betrter that year revwie because more often reviews put you on track
+quarterly review is better that year review because more often reviews put you on track If reviews are to often they become too burden

-if they are to often they become too burden if objectives are too much does not help because i would have to change to mucch

-every evaluation should specilay prepearde for a person on every stepo of carrie lader ther should be written expoectation what is expected fromk a person
+If there is too much objections review does not help because I would have to change to much Every evaluation should be specially prepared for a chosen person On every step of carrier ladder it should be written what is expected from a person.

+### 14.3.2023
+I had 2 meetings with college team and placement Allister said AdConnect changes group names at AD on premises I meet with Gary Ryan
+### 15.3.2023
+At placement my team had to change 2 files to add orkney college (OR%)to SITS
+### 16.03.2023
+I attended to daily stand up at both team
+I pushed 2 pull request at coord team
+I expanded reflection in progress